flatsurf/surface-dynamics/doc/source/references.rst

    of ratio-optimising pseudo-Anosovs", Preprint (2019), (https://arxiv.org/pdf/1906.02016.pdf)

 ..
-[Joh80] D. Johnson "Spin structures and quadratic forms on surfaces"
-   J. Lond.
-Math.
-Soc., II.
-Ser.
-22, 365-373 (1980).

-..
 [KonZor03] M. Kontsevich, A. Zorich "Connected components of the moduli spaces of Abelian differentials with prescribed singularities" Invent.
 Math.
 153, No. 3, 631-678 (2003).

-..
-[LanZvo04] S. Lando, A. Zvonkine "Graphs on surfaces and their applications"
-   Springer (2004).

 ..
 [Lan04] E. Lanneau "Parity of the spin structure defined by a quadratic differential"